AUSTRAC Executive Committee

 Gilly Neeley - National Manager, People and Business Solutions

-Gilly has worked in similar roles in Australian Financial Security Authority (AFSA), the Australian Public Service Commission and the Department of Families and Community Services and Indigenous Affairs (now Department of Social Services).
-She holds a Bachelor of Arts, a Diploma in Government and is a member of the Australian Human Resource Institute (AHRI) and IPAA.
+Gilly has worked in similar roles in the Australian Financial Security Authority (AFSA), Australian Public Service Commission, and the Department of Families and Community Services and Indigenous Affairs (now Department of Social Services).
+She holds a Bachelor of Arts, a Diploma in Government and is a member of the Australian Human Resource Institute (AHRI), Australian Company Directors and IPAA.
+She is also on the Women in Law Enforcement Strategy (WILES) steering committee.

 Dr Nathan Newman - National Manager, Regulatory Operations